koksmat-com/workshop-githubactions.sharepoint/README.md

 1. Ensure all participants have:
    - A laptop with administrative access.
    - Internet connectivity.

-   - Required software installed (e.g., Visual Studio Code, PowerShell modules).
-2. Create a sample SharePoint site for hands-on tasks.
+2. Create a sample SharePoint site for hands-on tasks (using Microsoft 365 Enterprise Demo Content from Microsoft Customer Digital Experiences).
-3. Prepare accounts and permissions for accessing share.koksmat.com.

 ### Technical Requirements